EternityForest/THUNDERWARS/README.md

 ## Quickstart
 Begin by completing a BRANCH table, a FATIGUE DUTY chart, and a MESS HALL plan.

+Choose three RITES OF WATCH

 Then complete a DAGGER report for any zones within the BRANCH table identified as priority targets.

 Maintain an INCIDENT LOG and GENERAL LOG.

+Perform the DAWN BRIEFING and DUSK WATCH

 Create Context Pages for frequently repeated tasks or significant plans.